 Recent times have certainly highlighted just how valuable our outdoor spaces are.
 From our own backyards and local parks, to the riverside trails and moorlands of the Peak District, The Outdoor City’s green spaces provide welcome escape for body and mind.

-That’s why it’s all the more important we look after these vital spaces and everyone does their bit to help.
+That’s why it’s even more important we look after these vital spaces and everyone does their bit to help.
 Some of the points below might be second nature for you already, but if we can all help get the word out, we can only improve our chances of getting more people looking after our outdoor spaces.

 If you’re heading out to the Peak District (and don’t forget one third of Sheffield is actually in it!) then please head to the National Trust’s guidance on being Peak District Proud to find out how you can respect, protect and enjoy these special areas.